Biden reveals sanctions on Russia and says Moscow started “an invasion”

 Ukraine-Russia crisis: is the threat of a Third World War real?
 7:13

-But Biden is also expected to reserve some of his strongest measures, hoping to use them in case Putin launches the kind of bloody and sustained attack that US officials have warned about for weeks.
+But Biden is also expected to reserve some of his strongest measures, hoping to use them in case Putin launches the kind of bloody and sustained attack that US officials have warned regarding for weeks.

 Biden Putin